-Walking around the yard this afternoon, I realized there are a number of plants growing that I didn’t plant.
-Just added blessings or gifts of nature, if you will.
+Walking around the yard last month, I realized there are a number of plants growing that I didn’t plant.
+They are added blessings or gifts of nature, if you will.
 The cosmos all self-seeded from plants that my daughter gave us last year.
-My favorite is the dark pink orange hat grew up in the crack between two sandstones.
+My favorite is the dark pinkish orange that grew up in the crack between two sandstones.
 You can see its bare roots, but it is growing tall, nonetheless.